-- The EFW2 format for W-2 electronic files must be submitted via Web Filing or on CD. - The Publication 1220 format for W-2G and 1099 electronic files must be submitted on CD. - Form K-5 is required for withholding statements not reported in an electronic file format. - Form K-5 is completed online and either filed electronically by clicking the submit button or printed with a barcode and mailed to DOR.
-The K-5 print and mail option is only available for those reporting fewer than 26 withholding statements.
+- The EFW2 format for W-2 electronic files must be submitted via the MyTaxes.ky.gov portal as a transmitter or on CD. - The Publication 1220 format for W-2G and 1099 electronic files must be submitted via the MyTaxes portal as a transmitter at MyTaxes.ky.gov or on CD. - Form K-5 is required for withholding statements not reported in an electronic file format. - o Form K-5 is completed via the MyTaxes portal at MyTaxes.ky.gov The K-5 can be submitted electronically or printed with a barcode from MyTaxes. ky.gov portal to be mailed.

-Web Filing and CD Electronic Filing of W-2 Information
+MyTaxes portal and CD Filing of W-2 Information

-DOR follows the federal specification format for filing W-2 data electronically.
+DOR follows the federal specification format for filing W-2 data via MyTaxes portal as a transmitter or CD.
 This does not mean a duplicate copy of your federal electronic file is acceptable.
 There are differences in the data record requirements and some differences in procedural requirements between the federal and state formats.

 Kentucky follows the SSA's EFW2 specifications with DOR defined RS Records for filing W-2 information.
-Specifications are available at https://revenue.ky.gov/ Business/Pages/Employer-Payroll-Withholding.aspx
+Specifications are available at https://revenue.ky.gov/Business/Pages/Employer-Payroll-Withholding.aspx